-NOTE 1: BASIS OF PRESENTATION:
+NOTE 1: BASIS OF PRESENTATION / ACCOUNTING

-The accompanying schedule of expenditures of federal awards includes the federal grant activity of Grand Forks County under programs of the federal government for the year ended December 31, 2016.
-The information in the schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
+The accompanying schedule of expenditures of federal awards includes the federal grant activity of Grand Forks County under programs of the federal government for the year ended December 31, 2017.
+The information in the schedule is presented in accordance with the requirements of the Office of Management and Budget (OMB) Uniform Guidance.
 Because the schedule presents only a selected portion of the operations of Grand Forks County, it is not intended to and does not present the financial position or changes in net position of Grand Forks County.
+Expenditures represent only the federally funded portions of the program.
+County records should be consulted to determine amounts expended or matched from non-federal sources.

-NOTE 2: SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES:
+NOTE 2: SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Expenditures reported on the Schedule are reported on the modified accrual basis of accounting.
-Such expenditures are recognized following the cost principles contained in Subpart E of the Uniform Guidance, wherein certain types of expenditures are allowable or are limited as to reimbusement.
+Such expenditures are recognized following the cost principles contained in Subpart E of the Uniform Guidance, wherein certain types of expenditures are allowable or are limited as to reimbursement.